syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/045_Google_bigQuery/000_bigquery_dest_options.md

 title: 'bigquery() destination options'
 id: adm-dest-bigquery-opt
 description: >-
-  The Google bigquery() destination has the following options.
+	This section describes the options of the Google bigquery() destination in {{ site.product.short_name }}.
 ---

+The Google bigquery() destination has the following options:

 {% include doc/admin-guide/options/batch-bytes.md %}